cal-itp/data-analyses/portfolio/gtfs_digest/README.md

 We do have monthly aggregations on our roadmap, but for now, we're building out our own time-series tables of processed data, and working through the kinks of being able to track the same route over time (as feeds get updated, identifiers change, etc).
 We will be starting with schedule data to figure out how to produce monthly aggregations in a scalable way.

-**How does GTFS Digest fit into SB 125 performance metrics?**

-[SB 125](https://calsta.ca.gov/subject-areas/sb125-transit-program) and the creation of the Transit Transformation Task Force has a section on creating performance metrics for transit operators statewide.
-Dive into the [legislative bill](https://legiscan.com/CA/text/SB125/id/2831757).

-The Caltrans Division of Data & Digital Services has been ingesting and collecting GTFS data in our warehouse since 2021.
-Our own internal effort has been to create data pipelines so that the rich and comprehensive data we collect can be processed and made available for public consumption.

-There are overlaps with the goals of SB 125.
-There are a set of performance metrics that could be of interest to the task force, the public, and us!
-However, GTFS Digest is a **GTFS** digest, which means its primary focus is on metrics that can be derived purely from GTFS, and to do it statewide so we can understand transit operator performance.
-We based a lot of our metrics on work by [Professor Gregory Newmark](https://transweb.sjsu.edu/sites/default/files/2017-Newmark-Public-Transit-Statistical-Analysis.pdf) that gave us a roadmap of metrics that could be derived solely from GTFS that would create comparisons of transit operators regardless of size, service area and density.

 ## Data Sources
 Per [GTFS.org](https://gtfs.org/documentation/overview/), GTFS contains both realtime and schedule components.
 * Realtime data consists of *"...is composed of a collection of simple files, mostly text files (.txt) that are contained in a single ZIP file.
 Each file describes a particular aspect of transit information such as stops, routes, trips, etc. At its most basic form, a GTFS Schedule dataset is composed of 7 files: agency.txt, routes.txt, trips.txt, stops.txt, stop_times.txt, calendar.txt and calendar_dates.txt"*